 You should be aware of several important 2024 income tax return deadlines, especially since these dates will vary depending on how your business is structured.
 It's also important to pay on time.
-Postponing filings or payments will only delay problems for a few months, not eliminate them, and you'll potentially accrue more penalties.
+Postponing filings or payments will only delay problems for a couple of months, not eliminate them, and you'll potentially accrue most penalties.